What Is Blockchain?

 How Does A Blockchain Work?

 As mentioned, a blockchain network stores data on all of the computers participating in the network, otherwise known as nodes.
-Nodes contribute to the security of the network by taking part in the transaction validation process.
+Crypto nodes contribute to the security of the network by taking part in the transaction validation process.
 Each of these nodes stores information in blocks.
 Then each of these blocks is arranged in a chain.
 Every time the network processes a transaction, the chain grows.

 However, nodes don’t store information in a way you could read it.
 Instead, it uses a cryptographic hash.
 To protect sensitive information included in a transaction, the node converts the information into a string of numbers and letters and then stores it in each block.